Once-daily treatment for canine atopic dermatitis

 So what does this mean for producers?
 Tom Short, PhD, associate director in Outcomes Research with Zoetis, analyzed the recent sales data and summarized how the results have a significant impact.

 “If producers are not implanting their cattle, they are leaving money on the table,” Dr. Short said.
 “By not implanting cattle in hopes of receiving a premium, these cattlemen lost out on the added pounds and profit an implant could have offered.
 Data from this report also confirms that implanting more than offsets qualifying for special marketing programs where implants are not utilized.”

-According to Doug Hilbig, DVM, senior veterinarian, Beef Technical Services with Zoetis, implanted cattle often bring a premium for producers.
+Room for Growth According to Doug Hilbig, DVM, senior veterinarian, Beef Technical Services with Zoetis, implanted cattle often bring a premium for producers.
 “Implanted cattle have more muscle and frame — the look most buyers are after.
 Implanted cattle are also more likely to have been vaccinated.
 Through vaccinations against harmful diseases, they are more likely to have better health,” he said.

 Why the variance across the industry?
 Dr. Hilbig believes this is due to different levels of education and awareness about the benefits and administration of implants.
 On the cow/calf side, there’s also a common misconception that implants only benefit cattle in a stocker or feedlot setting.
 But any cattle producer can improve weight gain with implants.

 Calves implanted with Synovex® C gained an average of 19 pounds more than nonimplanted calves at weaning.3 At $1.77 per pound for weaned calves, that’s an extra $33 per head at sale time and a 30-to-1 return on investment.* That amounts to $3,300 in lost profit for every 100 head of cattle sold if producers opted not to implant.